fernand0/elmundoesimperfecto/README.md

 * ``contenttype`` →  either `application/rss+xml` or `application/atom+xml`
 * ``link`` →  the URI of the website the feed is used for

-There are several other service classes, e.g. for Delicious, Vimeo, YouTube, Flickr, Last.fm, simple Text, Dribbble, Facebook, Foursquare, Github, Goodreads, Gowalla, Instapaper, Pinboard, Readernaut, Readitlater, Reddit, Slideshare, GNU-Social/StatusNet and Twitter.
+There are several other service classes, e.g. for Facebook, Twitter, Youtube, Vimeo, Flickr, Reddit, GNUsocial and more.
 For further info please read the [Service documentation][8].

 [7]: https://github.com/haschek/PubwichFork/wiki/ServiceFeed
 [8]: https://github.com/haschek/PubwichFork/wiki/SocialWebServices